louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 ## Conclusion
 Our best setup turns out to be Support Vector Machines without dimensionality reduction.
 This may be due to the fact that PCA does not take labels into account when selecting the best dimensions.
 Additionally, the quality of classification in this task probably depends on a multitude of minor features.

-Running our best classifier on the split off test data set achieves the following evaluation scores:
+Running our best classifier on the split-off test data set achieves the following evaluation scores:

 Metric       | Values
 ---          | ---
 Acc          | 0.7155
 Kappa        | 0.1984
-F1           | 0.3151
+$F_1$           | 0.3151
 Balanced Acc | 0.7064
 Informedness | 0.4128
 MCC          | 0.2582